How To Become an Art Therapist in 7 Steps (With Salary)

 Art therapy is a type of psychotherapy where patients express themselves through visual media like drawing, sculpture or painting.
 Art therapists assess and treat patients of all ages who have various mental health or cognitive conditions.
 If you're interested in helping others improve their mental health and undergo rehabilitation through visual self-expression, it might be beneficial to learn more about art therapy and find out how you can pursue it as a career.

 In this article, we explain what art therapists do and what steps you can take to become one, with frequently asked questions about this career path.

 What does an art therapist do?

-Observe and interpret patient behavior and art
+Observing and interpreting patient behavior through their art

-Write progress reports and case summaries
+Writing progress reports and case summaries

-Consult with medical experts to help set goals for patients
+Consulting with medical experts to help set goals for patients

 How to become an art therapist